yousefosama654/Notes-App/README.md

 # Notes-App
- Notes Application Based on Angular technology

-It is a Web application with DBS helps you to with providing organization and productivity to take notes with title and description, you can also delete , update and search (Real Time search) using APIs.
+Nota is Notes application Based on Angular technology ,that takes a title and description of note and add it to the DBS , you can also delete and edit anyone of them ,Providing more secure to users with email and password forms.